DCSA-Devs/COE_Project/README.md

 2. Clone your fork:
     `git clone https://github.com/YOUR-USERNAME/COE_Project.git`
 3. **Add remote from original repository in your forked repository :**
-    * `cd into project root folder`
+    * Go to COE_PROJECT folder and the commands given below
     * `git remote add upstream https://github.com/DCSA-Devs/COE_Project.git`
 4. Run `npm install` to install all dependency.
-5. Do the neccessary changes
+5. **Do the neccessary changes add components/features etc**
-6. **DO `npm start` Check the applicatin has no errors and is running fine.**
+6. **Run  `npm start` to check the applicatin has no errors and is running fine.**
-7. If the application is running fine then , Add the changes using `git add .` command
+7. If the application is running fine & your changes are working then run `git add .` command
-8. commit the changes using  `git commit -m 'Your message'`
+8. commit the changes using  `git commit -m"Your message"`
 9. Push the changes to your forked repo using `git push` commmand
-10. Now compare and create a pull request using **github.com ,Ensure ther is no merge conflict**
+10. Now compare and create a pull request using **github.com ,Ensure there is no merge conflict**
 ### Section 3 Upating the local repository with the main repository
 1. `git fetch`
 2. `git fetch upstream` :It will show changes others team member has done